alexthaler/bash-settings/README.md

-This is just a copy of my bash settings to keep them in sync
+This is just a copy of my bash settings to keep them in sync across my boxes